redhat-openstack/website/source/uncategorized/lbaas.html.md

     | tenant_id          | 47e1f8f3b8dc4ab2a5f931cdd502afae     |
     +--------------------+--------------------------------------+

-At this point the load-balancer has been fully created and should be functional.
-Traffic sent to address 10.0.0.6 port 80 will be load-balanced across all active members of our pool.
+At this point the load-balancer has been successfully created and should be functional.
+Traffic sent to address 10.0.0.6 on port 80 will be load-balanced across all active members of our pool.
 To make the load balancer externally accessible, create a floating IP address and associate it with the virtual IP address.

     # neutron floatingip-create public
     Created a new floatingip: